-Your house could be featured in a design magazine, flocked in greenery and ribbons from floor to ceiling, with the sugary smell of holiday cookies in the air as celebratory music greets visitors.
+Your house could be featured in a design magazine, flocked in greenery and ribbons from floor to ceiling, with the sugary smell of holiday cookies in the air as celebratory music flows throughout your rooms.

 The gifts are wrapped in matching paper, and piled up under a twelve-foot Christmas tree, loaded with special ornaments.
 The kids’ outfits for photos are ready to go.
 Donations to charities have been given.
-Gifts have been picked out, not just for friends, but for anyone who might unexpectedly drop by.
+Gifts have been picked out, not just for friends, but for many acquaintances as well.

 Champagne is cooling for the annual, and highly touted, New Year’s celebration (albeit this year likely via Zoom).